Appendices

 4. If the Training Director and Supervisor(s) determine that the alleged behavior in the complaint, if substantiated, would constitute a serious violation, the Training Director will inform the staff member who initially brought the complaint.

 It is important to have meaningful ways to address problematic behavior once identified.
 In implementing remediation or sanctions, the training staff must be mindful and balance the needs of the intern, the clients involved, members of the intern’s training group, the training staff, other agency personnel, and the campus community.
 All evaluative documentation will be maintained in the intern’s file.
-At the discretion of the Training Director—in consultation with the Training Committee, Supervisor(s) and/or Senior Director–the intern’s Academic Training Director will be informed of any of the actions listed below:
+At the discretion of the Training Director—in consultation with the Training Committee, Supervisor(s) and/or Senior Director– the intern and intern’s Academic Training Director will be informed through Written Notice that formally acknowledges:

-2. the concern has been brought to the attention of the intern,
+2. The concern has been brought to the attention of the intern and the intern will have an opportunity to present information regarding the concern,

-3. the Training Director will work with the intern to rectify the problem or skill deficits, and
+3. The Training Director will work with the intern to rectify the problem or skill deficits.

 2. actions needed by the intern to correct the unsatisfactory behavior;